carbon-language/carbon-lang/clang/docs/PTHInternals.rst

 This document first describes the low-level interface for using PTH and then briefly elaborates on its design and implementation.
-If you are interested in the end-user view, please see the `User's Manual <UsersManual.html#precompiledheaders>`_.
+If you are interested in the end-user view, please see the :ref:`User's Manual
+<usersmanual-precompiled-headers>`.

 Using Pretokenized Headers with ``clang`` (Low-level Interface)
 ===============================================================